 - Container Storage Interface (CSI) Support

 CSI plugin support provides excellent storage capabilities while working with Windows-based workloads by enabling support for Windows nodes in Kubernetes clusters.
 This, in turn, also increases storage options for Windows.
 Using a host OS proxy, you can now also execute authorized container operations on Windows.

 - Enhanced setup & node join experience with kubeadm

 With the alpha support for Windows in kubeadm, you can now easily join and set up Windows worker nodes to an existing cluster with an experience close to how Linux nodes are handled.
-You can easily create and add a Windows node to a cluster and on completion, your node will be ready to run Windows containers.
+You can easily create and add a Windows node to a cluster, and on completion, your node will be ready to run Windows containers.
 Not only that, but Kubernetes will also provide a set of Windows-specific scripts to enable the installation of prerequisites and network interfaces necessary for the node to seamlessly join the cluster.

 - Enhanced workload identity options for Windows containers

 Active Directory Group Managed Service Account (GMSA) support has moved to beta.
-GMSA authenticates Windows containers to allow communication with other resources including external resources.
+GMSA authenticates Windows containers to allow communication with other resources, including external resources.
 It also facilitates Service Principal Name (SPN) management, password management, and other administrative tasks.
-It also comes with added support for RunAsUserName that is presently in alpha.
+It also comes with added support for RunAsUserName which is presently in alpha.
 The RunAsUserName string is a part of WindowsSecurityContextOptions and specifies the Windows identity at the entry point while running containers.

 API Development & Management